 A lot of people consider buying batteries alongside their solar energy systems.
-Batteries are sold separately from solar energy systems.
-The cost of the backup batteries has fallen over the past few years.
+Batteries are sold separately from solar panels.
+The cost of backup batteries has fallen over the past few years.
 They are becoming one of the primary components of solar power systems.

 The price of solar batteries falls within a range of $7,000 – $15,000.
-Although most people find the option of running home appliances independently appealing, the truth is that solar batteries are not strong enough to run your entire house.
-They can only power a limited number of devices, and that too for only a day.
+Note, this is typically $15,000 for the first battery and an additional $5,000 to $7,000 per additional battery.
+Yes, this can get expensive.
+However, most people find the option of running home appliances independently appealing.
+The truth is that a single solar battery is not strong enough to run your entire house.
+You’ll need multiple to accomplish this.
+A single battery can only power a limited number of devices, and that too for only a day.

 - saving money by using less energy from grid-tied systems

-- achieving independence in use and distribution of electricity.
+- achieving independence in the use and distribution of electricity.

-The prices of batteries are likely going to drop further in coming years.
-This may lead to electrical companies offering a more significant amount for their electricity reserves to smooth out grid-tie fluctuations.
+The prices of batteries are likely going to drop further in the coming years.
+This may lead to electrical companies offering a more significant amount for electricity reserves to smooth out grid-tie fluctuations.

 Grid-Tied Systems: Why Are They Better?

 On-grid systems are systems where your solar panel batteries are connected to the local power grid and are not producing power independently.
 This benefits you in several ways.